Devin Jones: Racing career

+For the 2025 season, it was announced that Devin Jones would be co-driving with Ford CEO Jim Farley in a Ford Mustang GT4 in select races, including events at Mid-Ohio Sports Car Course and Watkins Glen International Raceway, for FPRS Motorsports.

 Personal life

-Jones attends the University of North Carolina at Charlotte.
+Jones is a graduate of the University of North Carolina at Charlotte.
 He lives in Mooresville, North Carolina as a professional driving instructor and coach for racing schools.
-Jones supports the National Multiple Sclerosis Society.
+Jones supports the National Multiple Sclerosis Society and is a competitive cyclist.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)